Case Map

 Organizational, not legal

 Case Map shows organizational connections inside Equalora.
-It does not decide what is important, admissible, persuasive, or court-determinative.
+It does not decide legal relevance, strategy, admissibility, or what a court may do.

 How this connects to the full system